movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 System flags and opaque directories are unsupported: btrfs has no separate system immutable/append state to enforce OpenBSD securelevel semantics.

-The writable format is one device, CRC32C, existing SINGLE/DUP chunks, and skinny metadata.
-Only `MIXED_BACKREF`, `COMPRESS_ZSTD`, `BIG_METADATA`, `EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted.
+The writable format is one device, CRC32C, SINGLE/DUP chunks, and skinny metadata.
+Only `MIXED_BACKREF`, `COMPRESS_ZSTD`, `BIG_METADATA`,
+`EXTENDED_IREF`, `SKINNY_METADATA`, and `NO_HOLES` incompat bits are accepted.
 The free-space-tree (with VALID set) and block-group-tree compat-ro features